Intellectual output O1

 The pandemic has already inspired a wide range of comics.
 ‘Graphic medicine’ notes the role that comics can play in the study and delivery of healthcare (https://www.graphicmedicine.org).
 Using comics has also become a well-established way of speaking about refugees, as presented on the website ‘Positivenegatives’.
 Refugee comics are increasingly included in research projects and have been cited by government officials.
 Graphic narratives are also a valuable medium for exploring the long-term effects of being a refugee.
 As Davies and Dominic point out in their book Documenting Trauma in Comics: Traumatic Pasts, Embodied Histories, & Graphic Reportage.
 Similarly In a project lead by Golnar Nabizadeh teenagers from Scotland worked with artists to share experiences of bereavement and contributed to a new comic aiming to help other young people deal with their grief.

 The comic, published in 2019, is filled with images, stories and insights that arose from a series of workshops.
 Using a Maker Space methodology Co-MAP will go beyond these established approaches where artists produce artefacts based on input from participants to empower young people, facilitated by artists, to build the skills and know-how to create their own stories in comic or animated format.
 Young people will be able to explore their own sense and experiences of learning and risk in safe spaces which is especially important in the current climate where many families are experiencing new levels of precarity and vulnerability due to Covid-19.
 Teachers will also participate in these workshops, so that they can experience Maker Space philosophy in action, gain confidence using arts-based skills and build new pedagogical knowledge that will feed into their ongoing practice.
 A key innovation of the project is the involvement of local artists.
-Artists and teachers will also be able to exchange knowledge, which will be mutually beneficial.
+Artists and teachers were able to exchange knowledge, which will be mutually beneficial.
 The approach of creating comics and making graphic art as an arts-based practice and skill with the potential to be used subsequently by the teachers involved within their future practice is also a pedagogic innovation.

 As an outcome of working in Maker Spaces